MARKET SNAPSHOT: U.S. Stocks Poised To Squeeze In A Gain As Strong July Closes Out

 Data updates expected to arrive Monday includes the Chicago purchasing managers index for July, due at 9:45 a.m.
 Eastern Time, and pending home sales for June at 10 a.m.
 Eastern.

-Other markets: Oil futures were trading flat, but investors are keeping an eye on speculation the U.S. may step up sanctions against Venezuela (http://www.marketwatch.com/story/us-may-impose-sanctions-on-venezuelas-oil-industry-in-wake-of-controversial-election-2017-07-30) -- a major exporter of oil to the U.S. and a member of the Organization of the Petroleum Exporting Countries.
+Other markets: Oil futures were drifting south.
+Investors are keeping an eye on speculation the U.S. may step up sanctions against Venezuela (http://www.marketwatch.com/story/us-may-impose-sanctions-on-venezuelas-oil-industry-in-wake-of-controversial-election-2017-07-30)--a major exporter of oil to the U.S. and a member of the Organization of the Petroleum Exporting Countries.
 In a referendum over the weekend, President Nicolás Maduro's government claimed it has won (http://www.marketwatch.com/story/maduro-claims-victory-in-violent-venezuela-vote-but-count-is-disputed-2017-07-31) overwhelming powers to redraft Venezuela's constitution.

 See:How Venezuela chaos could spark oil rally OPEC has failed to achieve (http://www.marketwatch.com/story/how-venezuela-could-spark-the-oil-rally-opec-has-failed-to-achieve-2017-07-26)